voidfiles/boilerplate-html5-app/README.md

 # References

+Before it was oblique stratgies card deck this started as a simplenote client, there is still tag that had the initial work in it, but the point is to make something cross-platform, so I switched to do an oblique strategies thing.

 The basic HTML, and main frame works is from  a [Simplenote client for chrome](https://github.com/janne/simplenote).
 I then swapped in a bunch of stuff from the [phonegap-start](https://github.com/phonegap/phonegap-start) package to be compliant.
 I moved a bunch from the background.html into index.html.